mjfrigaard/sharing-your-work/manuscript/00intro.md

 > "...there are lots of other books that explain what things are called.
 This book explains what they do."
 Randall Munroe, Thing Explainer

 The quote above comes from an excellent book we recommend everyone reads.
-The author uses pictures and plain languge to describe multiple complicated things (rocket ships, the periodic table, laptops, etc.).
+The author uses pictures and plain language to describe multiple complicated things (rocket ships, the periodic table, laptops, etc.).
 The subtitle of the book, "*Complicated stuff in simple words*" is what we're trying to replicate here.
 Wherever possible, we've dropped unnecessary technical jargon and spelled out any acronyms.
 We've also created images and diagrams instead of words to explain complicated concepts.

 ## Our goals for you